 Configurable: Parameterized through job parameters

-What: Reusable compute environment templates that define how modules run
+What: Reusable runtime templates that define how modules run

 When: Specify compute resources (instance types, frameworks) for your modules